software-mansion/react-native-reanimated/docs/docs/shared-values.md

 Currently, there are two ways how you can create a reactive worklet.
 This can be done either by using [`useAnimatedStyle`](api/useAnimatedStyle) or [`useDerivedValue`](api/useDerivedValue) hooks.
 When a Shared Value is captured by a worklet provided to these hooks, the worklet will re-run upon the Shared Value change.
-Under the hood, reanimated engine builds a graph of dependencies between Shared Values and reactive worklets that allows us to only execute the code that needs to update and to make sure updates are done in the correct order.
+Under the hood, Reanimated engine builds a graph of dependencies between Shared Values and reactive worklets that allows us to only execute the code that needs to update and to make sure updates are done in the correct order.
-For example, when we have a Shared Value `x`, a derived value `y` that uses `x` and an animated style that uses both `x` and `y`, we only re-run the derived value worklet when `x` updates.
+For example, when we have a Shared Value `x`, a derived value `y` that uses `x`, and an animated style that uses both `x` and `y`, we only re-run the derived value worklet when `x` updates.
-We will also always run the derived value `y` updater first prior to running the animated style updater, because the style depends on it.
+In such a case, we will also always run the derived value `y` updater first prior to running the animated style updater, because the style depends on it.

 Let us look now at an example code:
 ```js {2,6,13}